jccurrie1/blog/blog-starter-app/_posts/hi.md

 ---
 title: "Hello World!"
-excerpt: This is my first time ever creating a blog.
-I am not exactly sure why I am doing this but look forward to finding out along the way.
+excerpt: Hello and welcome to my blog, this is my first ever post and as such I intend this post to be an introduction about my intention of this space.
 coverImage: "/assets/blog/hello-world/coffee.jpg"
 date: "2025-04-06T23:44:15.020Z"
 author: